 Interview Questions And How To Answer Them

 This is perhaps the most important part of the job application process.
-Amazon conducts interviews based on their leadership principles.
-Simply put, these outline the culture, work ethic and values of Amazon.
+Amazon conducts interviews based on its leadership principles.
+Simply put, these outline the culture, work ethic, and values of Amazon.

 Other principles of leadership that Amazon looks for are innovation, curiosity, the ability to recognize potential/talent and develop it, the ability to see the bigger picture, ambition, persistence, efficiency, trustworthiness, depth, and tenacity.

 One way that Amazon asks these questions is through behavioral-based questions.
 These questions ask about past behavior.
 This helps the interview panel to see if the behavior of an applicant in the past aligns properly with the standard that Amazon has for its employees.

-The first should outline the task you were working towards, the actions you took to achieve that goal and the last should be about the outcome.
+The first should outline the task you were working towards and the actions you took to achieve that goal, and the last should be about the outcome.
 With this, you are sure to score high marks in an Amazon interview.